Security for VPNs with IPsec Configuration Guide, Cisco IOS XE Release 3S

 end

-Example: Dynamic Virtual Tunnel Interface with a Virtual Firewall
+Example: Dynamic Virtual Tunnel Interface with Virtual Firewall

 The DVTI Easy VPN server can be configured behind a virtual firewall.
-Behind-the-firewall configuration allows users to enter the network while the network firewall is protected from unauthorized access.
-The virtual firewall uses Context-Based Access Control (CBAC) and NAT applied to the Internet interface and to the virtual template.
+Behind-the-firewall configuration allows users to enter the network, while the network firewall is protected from unauthorized access.
+The virtual firewall uses Context-Based Access Control (CBAC) and NAT applied to the Internet interface as well as to the virtual template.

 .